wenslauskc/wenslausk/README.md

 </div>
 Hi there, I'm Wenslaus Kachasu 👋

-- 🌱 I’m a Frontend Developer
+- 🌱 I’m a huge fan of learning
 - 👯 Looking forward to network and collaborate with other developers
 - 🥅 Goal: To be good at what I do and be an inspiration to many
 - 📫 You can email me on wenslausnkachasu@gmail.com